devmohit-live/devmohit-live/README.md

 <h3>The Questions You May Have 👱🏼</h3>

   <summary>Who are you? ❓</summary><pre>
-A Philomath who loves to transform ideas into code .
+A Philomath who loves to transform ideas into code.
 A third year Information technology student having a keen intrest in DevOps and Cloud Computing Technologies <br>
 My name describes my qualities,
 M: Motivated Learner